Tsaghkadzor: Culture

-The house-museum of the brothers Orbeli, is dedicated to the Armenian scientists Ruben, Levon and Joseph Orbeli who were native of Tsaghkadzor.
-Professor Ruben Orbeli was the founder of marine archaeology and one of the major specialists of ocean engineering.
-Physiologist Levon Orbeli was a prominent member of the USSR and Armenian SSR academies of science.
-Scientist Joseph Orbeli was an orientalist specialized in medieval history of South Caucasus.
+The house-museum of the Orbeli brothers, is dedicated to the Armenian scholars Ruben, Leon and Joseph Orbeli; Leon Orbeli was born in Tsaghkadzor.
+Ruben Orbeli was the founder of Soviet marine archaeology and a major specialist of ocean engineering.
+Leon Orbeli was a physiologist and a prominent member of the academies of science of the USSR and Armenian SSR.
+Joseph Orbeli was an orientalist who specialized in the medieval history of the South Caucasus.
 He administered the Hermitage Museum of Saint Petersburg between 1934 and 1951.

 Transportation

-Tsaghkadzor is accessible through the H-5 Road from the southeast, as well as the H-28 Road from the northwest.
+Tsaghkadzor is accessible through the H-5 Road from the southeast and the H-28 Road from the northwest.
 The H-29 Road connects the town with Gegharkunik and northeastern Armenia, via the town of Hrazdan.
-Public transport to Tsaghkadzor is available from Hrazdan city and leaves from Micro District hourly until 19:30.
-Multiple private cabs are also available upon request.
-The regular price from Hrazdan to Tsaghkadzor is AMD 1,000 (approximately 2 dollars).
+Public transport to Tsaghkadzor is available from Hrazdan city.

 Economy and tourism

 The infrastructure of tourism is highly developed in Tsaghkadzor, with many luxurious hotels, resorts and amusement facilities.

 Tsaghkadzor ski resort is located just above the town, at a height of 1,750 meters above sea level.
 It was fully modernized during the first decade of the 21st century.
 All of the cableway lifts are manufactured and operated by the Leitner Group.
 The current structure replaced the old soviet-era lifts, mostly following their path.
 There were initially 3 consecutive lifts stretching from the foot of the mountain at a height of 1969 meters above sea level, up till the mountain peak at 2,819 meters high, with the first and second lifts ending at 2,234 meters and 2,465 meters high, respectively.
 In 2006 a fourth lift was added, stretching from the end of the first stage towards an opposite hilltop, thus adding two trails, both leading down to the foot of the slopes.
 Apart from the lifts the resort offers ski and snowboard rental as well as skiing instructors.
 The skiing season in Tsaghkadzor normally starts in mid-December and stretches well into March with the top slopes often fit for skiing in April.

-Tsaghkadzor is the second Armenian city after Yerevan to have the largest number of hotels.
-Many luxury hotels and resorts were opened recently to serve the town during the summer and winter seasons, including the Marriott Tsaghkadzor Hotel, Multi Rest House Hotel, Golden Palace Resort and Spa, Ararat Resort Tsaghkadzor, Best Western Alva Hotel and Spa, and the Tsaghkadzor General Sports Complex Hotel.
+Tsaghkadzor has the second most hotels of any town in Armenia, surpassed only by Yerevan.
+Many luxury hotels and resorts were opened recently to serve the town during the summer and winter seasons, including the Marriott Tsaghkadzor Hotel and Eighty Eight Hotel.

-Tsaghkadzor is among the 3 towns of Armenia that are allowed to accommodate gambling houses and activities within urban area (along with Jermuk and Sevan).
-The town's "Golden Palace Senator" and "Senator Royale" are among the most prominent casinos of Armenia.
+Tsaghkadzor is one of the three towns of Armenia that are allowed to accommodate gambling houses and activities within the city limits (along with Jermuk and Sevan).

 Education

-With the diminished number of the town's population, currently Tsaghkadzor is home to 1 public education school.
+With the town's diminishing population, currently Tsaghkadzor is home to 1 public education school.

-The Yerevan State University has a guesthouse in Tsaghkadzor.
+Yerevan State University has a guesthouse in Tsaghkadzor.